- Kids with anger issues

 Teach Signal Recognition

-Teach them to take slow deep breaths or use distractions when they recognize those warning signs of anger.
+Teach them to take slow, deep breaths or use distractions when they recognize those warning signs of anger.

 Regular exercise or meditation can help reduce stress in your child’s life and promote regulation development.

-A child with anger issues needs help with regulation.
 If a child has frequent, prolonged anger episodes, seek professional help from a mental health provider such as a therapist, clinical psychologist, or adolescent psychiatrist.

 References